Margaret Tanner

-Margaret Tanner born (25 October 1817 – 1905) was an English social reformer.
+Margaret Tanner (25 October 1817 – 1905) was an English social reformer.
 Priestman, along with members of hers and the Bright family, were important in the creation of some of the first women's suffrage societies, founded in London, Bristol, and Bath.

 Life

 Tanner was born in Newcastle upon Tyne in 1817.
 She was one of the nine children of the Quaker couple, Rachel (born Bragg) and Jonathan Priestman.
 Her father was a wealthy tanner in Newcastle upon Tyne and her mother (1791–1854) was a travelling minister in the Society of Friends.
 Her maternal grandmother was Margaret Wilson who had also been a Quaker minister.
 They lived in the Summerhill district of Newcastle.

 Career

 Tanner and members of hers and the Bright family, were important in the creation of some of the first women's suffrage societies, founded in London, Bristol, and Bath.